cptMoonDog/moon-dog-technologies/README.md

+# Moon Dog Technologies is in need of faculty and research and development staff.

+## We need help in the following areas:

+### Instructors:
+#### Job Requirements:
+Make videos and instructional materials about rocket science!
+There are new people coming to the game all the time, and any help you can give them will get you an honorary degree from the academy.
+If you want to use mdTech to do so, we would love to hear how you found it useful.
+We aim to make the pre-eminent KOS automation suite available.

+#### Compensation:
+If you post your lesson or tutorial here, you will get a hearty pat on the back!

+#### Necessary Experience:
+Whatever you have.
+Teach what you know, and you will discover even more.

+### Moon Dog Technologies Associate Developer:
+#### Job Requirements:
+We need help in all areas to improve the Moon Dog Technologies software suite.
+Currently, we have a drop-in shell program to simplify high-level scripting and mission development, along with many pre-built routines.
+We need help adding new routines, debugging, and adding documentation.
+To get a sample of capabilities, check out the videos.

+#### Compensation:
+Our gratitude, high praise and credit, and the good feeling that you beat MechJeb in a toy language. :D Necessary Experience: Any contributions are welcome.
+We aim to educate, enlighten, and elevate.
+Regardless of how little or much experience you have, if you have a new drop-in program, or an improvement, we appreciate any contributions, or discussions.

 Moon Dog Technologies Software Repository
 ===========================
-The Moon Dog Technologies Consortium was the dream of one man, and now that of several dozen citizens of Kerbin.
+The Moon Dog Technologies Consortium was the dream of several dozen citizens of Kerbin.

-Herein you will find a full featured suite of navigational software built in the [kOS](https://KSP-KOS.github.io/KOS) framework, and features and utilities to accompany the instructional videos on [YouTube](https://www.youtube.com/channel/UCXrQZx4C1a3GPn7DXkyWhfw).
+Herein you will find a full featured suite of navigational software built in the [kOS](https://KSP-KOS.github.io/KOS) framework.

 Major Features
 ==============